-In this post, you’ll learn what’s involved with website care, and why it’s important to regularly care for your website.
+In this post, you’ll learn why it’s important to regularly care for your website, and when to consider hiring a pro to help you care for your website.

 What is website care?

 A website is kind of like a car.
 It needs continual maintenance and care to keep it running in tip-top shape.

 Website care means keeping your website up to date with regular software, backups, security, and needed content changes.
 Technology evolves extremely fast.
 Marketing techniques change even faster.
 That’s good news for you, online entrepreneur.
 It makes it easier and more effective for you to reach potential clients and attract them to your offering.

 The downside to such a fast-moving internet platform is two-fold.
 First, it means you need to stay on top of your website so it’s updated, backed up, and secure to keep up with all of those changes.
 That’s the first part of website care.
 Read this post to learn the step by step process for keeping your WordPress website maintained.